 Q: Is it too late to exchange my metal keys?

-Q: I sent in my keys or ordered additional keys (cards, fobs, and/or transmitters) but haven’t received anything back, yet.
+Q: I ordered additional keys (cards, fobs, and/or transmitters) but haven’t received anything back, yet.
 How long does it take?

 Q: Can I have more than five keys?

 A: Yes!
 Since we are now able to track keys by member and deactivate individual keys, we no longer need the five key limit.